 |Student progress||Student experience and progress in specialty classes.||Specialty Teacher|

-To promote communication between home and school, we have adopted a Monday Communication System.
-In order to reduce paper use, most communication is sent every Monday via email.
-Your child may bring home additional important information such as handouts, circulars, and forms needing parent signatures, on Mondays.
+To promote timely communication between home and school, we have adopted a Monday Communication System.
+In order to reduce paper use, most communication is sent every Monday via email from the class teachers.
+Your child may bring home additional important information such as handouts, circulars, and forms needing parent signatures on Mondays.
 Please review this information and be sure that your child returns any required forms to school ASAP.
-For two-parent households we are happy to send the weekly information to both.
-Please be sure that the office has all email and home addresses for mailings.
-You are also welcome to come into the office to pick up information at any time.
+For two parent households, we are happy to send weekly information to both.
+Please be sure that the Office has all email and home addresses for mailings.
+You are also welcome to come into the Office to pick up information at any time.
 Our weekly school newsletter, The Thread, goes out on Fridays.

 Please note: It is critical that parent/teacher communication take place at appropriately designated times.
 It is unrealistic to expect that your child’s teacher can give you their full attention at drop-off or pick-up.
-These are very hectic and busy times for teachers and their primary responsibility is still the children.
+These are very hectic and busy times for teachers, and their primary responsibility is to the children.
 In order to honor these transitional periods and each teacher’s daily classroom preparation times, please schedule appointments with your child’s teacher in advance.
-To make an appointment you are welcome to communicate directly with the teacher.
+To make an appointment, you are welcome to communicate directly with the teacher.

 Email Communication and Etiquette

 Email has become the most common medium to share school information.
-It allows for time-efficient, paper saving, group communication that you can keep as a record for future reference.
+It allows for time-efficient, paper-saving group communication that parents can keep as a record for future reference.
 It does, however, have drawbacks and limitations that can lead to unhealthy communication.
-Topics of a sensitive or emotional nature are best communicated in person, or at a minimum on the phone.
-In person communication includes eye contact, tone of voice and other social cues allow for optimal clarification.
-To maximize the healthy use of email communication we ask that:
+Topics of a sensitive or emotional nature are best communicated in person, or on the phone.
+In-person communication includes eye contact, tone of voice and other social cues that allow for optimal clarity.
+To maximize the healthy use of email communication, we ask that: